futurice/pepperoni-app-kit/README.md

 # Contents

+:warning: **WORK IN PROGRESS**

+Not all of the below is yet fully implemented

 ### Application Blueprint

 * Always up-to-date [React Native](https://facebook.github.io/react-native/) scaffolding
 * Modular and well-documented structure for application code
 * [Redux](http://redux.js.org/) and [ImmutableJS](https://facebook.github.io/immutable-js/) for safe and reasonaboutable state management
 * [Redux Loop](https://github.com/raisemarketplace/redux-loop) for Elm-style controlled side effects
-* Redux-managed Navigators for Stack-based and Tabbed navigation
+* Redux-managed Navigators for Stack-based and Tabbed navigation with NavigationExperimental
 * Clean and testable service layer for interacting with RESTful APIs
+* JSON Web Token authentication
 * Multi-environment configuration (dev, staging, production) for iOS and Android
-* Disk-persisted application state caching for offline support and snappy performance
+* Disk-persisted application state caching for offline support and snappy startup performance
 * Built-in error handling and customizable error screens
+* Sample app to show how to wire it all together

 ### Testing Setup